How to catch typos and keep your reputation intact

 Checkatrade gives tradespeople a great platform for their content

 Building trust and credibility is exactly what Checkatrade is all about.
-It’s the reason tradespeople join as a member and why customers use it to find a trade.
+It’s the reason tradespeople join as a member and why customers use us to find a trade.

 The Checkatrade tick is a trusted sign of quality – it’s a comfort blanket for customers, giving them the confidence to use Checkatrade tradespeople.